theproductiveprogrammer/express-clean-logger/README.md

-# A Useful Request Logger for ExpressJS
+# A Fast & Useful Request Logger for ExpressJS

 This module outputs clean logs that outputs useful information for ExpressJS request/responses.